-The use of fly ash slag cement in concrete mix designs qualifies for the use of reclaimed materials.
+The use of fly ash or slag cement in concrete mix designs qualifies for the use of reclaimed materials.
 Reclaimed crushed concrete as an aggregate or as a surface finish is another use of a reclaimed material.
+Furthermore, sequestered CO2 may be added to the mix or during curing to reduce carbon footprint.